 To date, substantially all of our revenues have been derived from contracts with local governments and their agencies, in particular the police departments of major cities in the United States.
 To a lesser extent, we also generate revenues from federal agencies, foreign governments and higher education institutions.
 We believe that the success and growth of our business will continue to depend on our ability to add new police departments and other government agencies, domestically and internationally, as customers of our public safety solution and new universities, corporate campuses and key infrastructure and transportation centers as customers of our security solutions.
 Many of our target customers have restricted budgets, such that we are forced to compete with programs or solutions that offer an alternative use of the same funds.
-A number of factors could cause current and/or potential customers to: delay or refrain from purchasing our solutions, prevent expansion of, or reduce coverage areas and/ or terminate use of our solutions, including:
+A number of factors could cause current and/or potential customers to delay or refrain from purchasing our solutions, prevent expansion of, or reduce coverage areas and/or terminate use of our solutions, including:

-- decreases or changes in available funding, including tax revenues, budgetary allocations, government grants and other government funding programs; - potential delays or changes in appropriations or other funding authorization processes; - changes in fiscal or contracting policies; - macro-and/or local economic changes that may affect customer funding; - changes in elected or appointed officials; - changes in public perception of the accuracy of our solutions and the appropriate use of our solutions by law enforcement, including as a result of negative publicity; and - changes in laws or public sentiment regarding privacy or surveillance.
+- decreases or changes in available funding, including tax revenues, budgetary allocations, government grants and other government funding programs; - potential delays or changes in appropriations or other funding authorization processes; - changes in fiscal or contracting policies; - macro- and/or local economic changes, such as inflation, rising interest rates, and past and potential future disruptions in access to bank deposits and lending commitments due to bank failures, that may affect customer funding; - changes in elected or appointed officials; - changes in public perception of the accuracy of our solutions and the appropriate use of our solutions by law enforcement, including as a result of negative publicity; and - changes in laws or public sentiment regarding privacy or surveillance.